yzziizzy/EACSMB/DEVELOPMENT.md

 * Point lights using geom-shader billboards for small/distance rendering.
 * Ray-marched volumetric clouds and fog.
 * Custom mouse pointer support.
-* Configurable decal render order (road markings on top of roads on top of leaves).
 * HDR lighting and bloom.
 * Falling rain and snow.
 	* Make a special version of Emitter that only spawns in rage of the camera, but consistently.